Scrabble Players Championship: History

 The first national tournament was the North American Invitational, held May 19-21, 1978, in the Presidential Suite of the Loews Summit Hotel in New York City.
 Joel Skolnick and Carol Felstein, as usual, served as the tournament director and word judge, respectively.
 David Prinz took the $1,500 first prize, followed by Dan Pratt and Mike Senkiewicz.

 In 1980, soon after the publication of the first Official Scrabble Players Dictionary, control of the national tournament passed to the National Scrabble Association.
 They continued to organize the tournament until 2008.

-The official name of the tournament has been National Scrabble Championship in recent years, except in 2006 when it was named US Scrabble Open.
+The tournament was previously called National Scrabble Championship, except in 2006 when it was named US Scrabble Open.
 In 2015, to recognize the longtime eligibility of Canadian members, it was renamed North American Scrabble Championship.
+In 2022 it was renamed Scrabble Players Championship.

 Since 2009, the tournament has been organized annually by NASPA Games (formerly known as North American Scrabble Players Association).
 The first event under NASPA was held in Dayton, Ohio, in August 2009.
 Since then, the championships have been held in various U.S. cities (chosen more or less based on a rotation between five regions: southeast, southwest, northeast, northwest, and central).

 The 2020 and 2021 events were canceled due to the COVID-19 pandemic.
 The 2022 event, the first under the new SPC identity, was held in Baltimore on July 23–27, and was won by Michael Fagen, a data analyst from Quebec.

+The Scrabble Players Championship uses the NASPA Word List (NWL, formerly Official Tournament and Club Word List, referred to as OTCWL, OWL, TWL) as the official word authority for play.
+Beginning in 2012, an additional division was included for international-English play using the Collins Scrabble Words (CSW) list.

 Collins

-In 2012, a Collins division for international-English play was added for the first time, won by Sam Kantimathi with a 24–7 record, although Kantimathi was caught palming tiles at the 2013 championship and suspended from tournament play for four years.
+The first Collins division in 2012 was won by Sam Kantimathi with a 24–7 record, although Kantimathi was caught palming tiles at the 2013 championship and suspended from tournament play for four years.
 In 2013, John O'Laughlin, creator of the Quackle software program, won the division with a 24–7 record, winning $2,500 and claiming his first NSC divisional title.
 Past world, national, and Canadian champion Adam Logan won the division easily in 2014 with a 23–4 record and four byes.
 Peter Armstrong prevailed over past champion Dave Wiegand in 2015, winning 3–2 in the final best-of-five series.
 David Eldar won the division in 2016 with a 27–4 record, beating past champion Logan by a six-game margin.
 Austin Shin won the top division in 2017 with a 22–9 record, prevailing over runner-up Dave Wiegand in the final round; this was the first year that Collins players were divided into two divisions.
 Austin repeated his win in 2022, defeating Waseem Khatri from Pakistan in a 5-game playoff.